exiftool-rb/exiftool_vendored.rb/README.md

 ## Versioning

-The version of this rubygem will match the exiftool library that it vendors.
+The version of this rubygem will match the major and minor versions of the exiftool library that it vendors.